KelvynCarbone/simple-tenant-laravel-5/README.md

 ```

 ## Step 3
-IMPORTANT: If you didn't use the TenantTrait on all models you can use separate, model by model.
+#### IMPORTANT: You do not want to use TenantTrait on all models by BaseModel, so you can call it model by model.

 Every model needed extends a BaseModel.php, in this BaseModel you put use App\Traits\TenantTrait; and use TenantTrait; (look the example files).